AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ \rho_{2} \in r_{i+1}^{+} \stackrel{+}\leftarrow e_{1} \in x_{i}, \rho_{1} \in  r_{i}^{+} $$

-In some cases, when dealing with one set, this notation can be simplified to:
+In some cases, when the sets being dealt with are clear in a context, this notation can be simplified to:

 $$ e_{2} \stackrel{+}\leftarrow e_{1} $$